gitter-badger/smartdocs/source/account-management.rst

 3. Wait for the blockchain to fully sync, then follow the instructions on the screen and your first account will be created.

-4. When you launch the Mist Ethereum wallet for the first time, you will see the account you created during the installation process.
+4. When you launch the Mist SmartCash wallet for the first time, you will see the account you created during the installation process.
 By default it will be named MAIN ACCOUNT (ETHERBASE).

 .. image:: img/51OpeningScreen.png
    :width: 1024px